What is 802.1 X? How 802.1 X Authentication Works for Organizations

 - Knowledgeable Network Administrator or Managed Services Provider to support the implementation.
 The only thing worse than implementing something is implementing something and then letting it gather dust.
 Maintaining a solution like this is critical to making sure it stays functional and works great.

-802.1X is a secure network authentication security system for your network.
-Even if you’re a smaller organization, you should consider more robust network security if you’re dealing with sensitive data.
+What is 802.1 X?
+Essentially, 802.1X is a secure network authentication security system for your network.
+Even if you’re a smaller organization, you should consider more robust network security and cybersecurity services if you’re dealing with sensitive data.
 Technology like 802.1X is not an unreasonable solution to implement.
 Instead, solutions like this are becoming more important to protect networks at an elevated level.
 With solutions like 802.1X, companies can feel more secure in the safety of their data.

-Interested in learning how Domain can help you implement 802.1X and other security measures for your business?
-Reach out and start the conversation today.
+Interested in learning more about how 802.1 x authentication works and how Domain can help you implement 802.1X for your business?
+To find out more about 802.1 X technology and other security measures like backup and disaster recovery, firewall management, and RMM software, reach out and start the conversation today.

 We do IT differently.